pablodecm/phd_thesis/src/103_chapter_3.md

-An essential element for carrying out statistical inference is the availability of an adequate a statistical model.
+An essential element for carrying out statistical inference is the availability of an adequate statistical model.
 In this section, the main characteristics of the statistical models used in particle collider analysis will be formally developed from first principles.
 This methodology allows a mathematical approach to their structure and factorisation.
 This will